-Card debt showed hockey-stick growth until the financial collapse in 2008, when balances fell from $866 billion back in the fourth quarter of 2008 to $660 billion in the first quarter of 2013.
+Card debt showed hockey-stick growth until the financial collapse in 2008, when balances fell from $866 billion in the fourth quarter of 2008 to $660 billion in the first quarter of 2013.
 But, as you can see in the chart below, the hockey stick returned.

 What percentage of credit card accounts carry a balance?

-Job No. 1 for anyone with a credit card is to pay that balance off in full at the end of each month.
+Job No. 1 for anyone with a credit card is to pay off that balance in full at the end of each month.
 But we all know that life happens, and that means that it’s not always possible to pay off your credit cards each month.